-The IUP logotype must not be altered in any way and should always be used in the proportion and configuration shown on the previous page.
-The following are never acceptable uses of the IUP logo.
+The IUP logo must not be altered in any way and should always be used in the proportion and configuration shown on the previous page.
+The following are things that are never acceptable uses of the IUP logo.

-The IUP logotype is NOT to be distorted,
+The IUP logo is NOT to be rotated.

-One should never print type or artwork over the IUP logo.
+One should never add type or additional embellishments to the IUP logo.